-A great transport network which makes getting around in Israel easy – whether you are using public transport or traveling on your own and renting a car.
-The country has a modern road network, with a great train and bus service between major cities.
-Taxis and Sheruts in Israel are inexpensive compared to in many Western Countries.
+Israel has a great network of transportation, making getting around in Israel very easy – whether you are using public transport or traveling on your own and renting a car.
+The country has a modern road network, with train and bus service between major cities.
+Taxis and Sheruts in Israel are inexpensive compared to costs in many Western Countries.
 Beyond Israel’s public transport network, there is a great availability when it comes to private transport in Israel.

 This ranges from private shared options such as airport shuttles from Ben Gurion Airport or group tours which can offer a great value way to visit regions such as Masada, the Dead Sea, Petra, or in order to transfer from one city to another (such as Tel Aviv to Jerusalem).
 Israel also has a great range of private transport options beyond regular taxis, from airport transfers to group and private tours which often create a better value alternative to using Israel’s public transport.